privacy-scaling-explorations/pse.dev/articles/secure-multi-party-computation.md

 ## Oblivious Transfer

 Oblivious transfer (OT) is a cryptographic two-party protocol.
-It allows the receiving party to [obliviously](https://www.oxfordlearnersdictionaries.com/definition/english/obliviously) select one of the sending party’s inputs .
-The protocol’s privacy guarantees ensure that the sender does not learn the choice of the receiver and the receiver does not learn the non selected inputs.
+It allows the receiving party to [obliviously](https://www.oxfordlearnersdictionaries.com/definition/english/obliviously) select one of the sending party's inputs .
+The protocol's privacy guarantees ensure that the sender does not learn the choice of the receiver and the receiver does not learn the non selected inputs.

 Let's review a basic example, the **1-out-of-2 oblivious transfer**.
 In this protocol, the sender has two messages, 𝑚 0 and 𝑚 1 .
 The receiver wants to learn one of these messages, 𝑚 𝑏 , without the sender knowing which message was chosen.